feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/quick_menu.md

 - Menu appears centered near your cursor
 - Click an operation to perform it

+The menu has no title and no close button.
+Drag the border around the buttons to move it.
+Click the scene anywhere that is not one of those buttons to close it.
+Escape closes it as well.

 **Context:**
 - Works in Circuit Builder (2D view)
 - Works in Brain Monitor (3D view)